-- Reasonable plans to complete their project within 18 months or less
+- Reasonable plans to complete the project within 18 months or less

 LIMITS OF GEOGRAPHY:

 - The applicant community must have a population of 10,000 or fewer and must be able to demonstrate the rural characteristics of their location

 FUNDS WILL BE AVAILABLE FOR:

 - Planning (up to $5,000) - These funds may support costs like: consultant or staff time, meeting costs, mailings, secretarial support, refreshments, local travel, childcare, etc. Note - this stage is optional and not a required phase prior to applying for or receiving an implementation grant.
 If an organization receives a planning grant from the Musser Fund, this in no way implies a commitment on the part of the Musser Fund to provide the organization with any subsequent implementation grant.
 But organizations that receive a planning grant may apply for subsequent implementation support after their planning activities are completed.

 - Implementation (Up to $25,000) - These funds are available to implement community based rural projects that originate in, have been planned by, and involve diverse people from the local community.
 Capital campaigns will not be supported.
 The projects should result in a tangible outcome within at least the first 18 months.

 Projects will be eligible for either planning or implementation funds, not both.